Money Smarts Blog

 Halloween requires a whole lot of creativity, and sometimes it’s hard to come up with cute costumes, pumpkin decorating ideas, tasty party food and festive home décor.
 With a bit of imagination and some household items you can create a holiday steeped in tradition.
 Below we’ve compiled some of our favorite Halloween hacks.
 Now, let’s get in the Halloween spirit:

-- Pool noodles – now is the time of year to stock up on pool noodles.
-Recycle your new (or used) pool noodles into fabulous Halloween decorations and costumes.
+- Pool noodles: now's the time of year to stock up on pool noodles.
+Recycle your new (or used) pool noodles into fun Halloween decorations and costumes.
 Here are some fun ideas to get you started:

 - Halloween wreath – get creative with your shapes.
 You can create a traditional round wreath OR fold your noodle into a triangle and wrap it with yellow, white and orange streamers to make candy corn.